 Ancient cities formed sequential stacks of ruins based on some combination of sweet water, dependable crops, economic opportunity, terrain both defensible locally and accessible regionally.
-Usually, some navigable waterway – provided the natural highway of ancient bulk transport, a dependable source of high-quality protein: fish, and a means to wash away the worst urban waste.
+Usually, some navigable waterway provided the natural highway of ancient bulk transport, a dependable source of high-quality protein: fishing, and a means to flush away the worst urban waste.
 That was required for a real city, each one built upon the ruins of its (perhaps more elegant) predecessors.

 For example, of the 142 books written by Livy, only 35 remain.
 He was one of the best documented of ancient Roman historians.
-Besides fragments, the following ratios apply: Sophocles: seven books out of 120; Sapho: two poems out of 9 volumes; Euripides: 18/82 books, Aristophanes: 11 comedies/40; Agathon: zero, Alcman: zero; Diphilus: zero; Eupolis: zero; Alexis: zero; the Pyrrhonists:zero; the Skeptics: zero; the Cynics: zero; the Stoics: zero; Zeno: zero; Cricipus: zero; Fernando Baez says he has a 6,000 page list of equivalent disappearances.41 You’ll find some more examples in this book, and will have to imagine many more of them for which no documentation remains.
+With a few additional fragments, the following ratios apply: Sophocles: seven books out of 120; Sapho: two poems out of nine volumes; Euripides: 18/82 books, Aristophanes: 11 comedies/40; Agathon: zero, Alcman: zero; Diphilus: zero; Eupolis: zero; Alexis: zero; the Pyrrhonists:zero; the Skeptics: zero; the Cynics: zero; the Stoics: zero; Zeno: zero; Cricipus: zero.
+Fernando Baez says he’s compiled a 6,000 page list of equivalent disappearances.41 You’ll find some more examples in this book, and will have to imagine many more of them for which no documentation remains.
 While you read this chapter, picture countless archives crumbling to dust and ashes; but recall as well exquisite poetry, religion, medicine, psychology, botany, etc. – entire prehistoric civilizations, oral and written – silenced forever.

 Remember, for the greater part of historic time, soldiers were rarely paid except with weapons, booty and rations (and often not even those).
 Wherever ancient armies marched, misery trailed close behind among the camp followers.

 Recall also that Saddam Hussein’s tyranny was pretty middling compared to most of those of old.
 His many persecutions and crimes mirrored those of antique weapon lords.
-Just as resentment and payback fantasies must have festered among ancient city dwellers, as well as Ali Baba dreams of getting rich quick while no-one held the guard.
-Thus, when ancient “regime change” induced a temporary vapor-lock of power, local criminals rose up in riot, looting and arson, the same way the worst Baghdadis did when they got the chance.
+Resentment and payback fantasies must have festered among ancient city dwellers, as well as Ali Baba dreams of getting rich quick while no-one held the guard.
+Thus, when ancient “regime change” induced a temporary vapor-lock in the transmission of power, local criminals rose up in riot, looting and arson, the same way the worst Baghdadis did when they got the chance.
 Any urban booty that armies had not destroyed or carried away, local survivors would have plundered.

 I have tried to list the destruction of as many big towns as I could find.
-But do not assume that peace reigned elsewhere, just because no mention was made of war in that space-time continuum.
+But do not assume that peace reigned elsewhere just because no mention was made of war in that space-time continuum.
 Essentially, no civilization avoided war for much longer than a generation.
 Look at us; we haven’t.
-And we’re so very advanced, sophisticated and peace loving!
+And we’re so very advanced and peace loving!

 Quite often, natural catastrophes overtook entire civilizations.
 At least every five years for the past few thousand, somewhere around the world, some important document collection suffered major damage along with its host population.
 Quite frequently, independent civilizations collapsed all at once, no matter how far apart their cities were spaced across the planet.

-According to Rick Potts in Humanity’s Descent (William Morrow and Co., New York, 1996, pp. 201-203), the oldest symbolic artifact is a female figurine carved from an exotic pebble, unearthed from an Israeli dig and dated 230,000 years old.
+According to Rick Potts in Humanity’s Descent (William Morrow and Co., New York, 1996, pp. 201-203), the oldest symbolic artifact is a female figurine carved from an exotic pebble unearthed from an Israeli dig and dated 230,000 years of age.
 In 2003, a perfectly formed hand-axe was found in a burial pit dated 300,000 years old and those less sophisticated, 500,000.
-In 2008, it was found that traces of a fire had been set 790,000 years ago.
+In 2008, traces of a fire were found had been set 790,000 years ago.
 Recognizable tools of chipped rock date back two and half million years in Africa; more sophisticated, bi-faced hand axes, as of 1.78 million years ago.
-All kinds of specialized tool kits of hand-rocks evolved about 150,000 years ago, including regional trade in favored kinds of stone.
+All kinds of specialized tool kits of hand-rocks evolved about 150,000 years ago, involving regional trade in favored kinds of stone.
 130,000 years ago, Neanderthals carved, notched and engraved animal bones and teeth.
-Recognizable human symbols became widespread about 40,000 years ago.
+Recognizable human symbols became widespread around 40,000 years ago.
 Their diversity exploded around 18,000 years ago, when climatic spikes of forbidding northern glaciers and frigid southern deserts drove human survivors into the Fertile Crescent.